Camelon: Mariners

 People from Camelon are known locally as Mariners, a nickname given to Camelon Juniors FC.
 The name is probably best remembered by the Mariner Leisure Centre and in Mariners' Day.
 Mariners' Day was an annual children's fayre held on the second Saturday in June.
 It included a parade and a crowning ceremony of the Queen along with fun and games for the children of Camelon.

 Transport

 Camelon has good access for a village of its size with Camelon railway station lying on the Cumbernauld Line and the Edinburgh to Dunblane line.
 Next to the station there are amenities including the Mariner Leisure Centre.
 The main road through Camelon is the A803 road which provides access to Falkirk.
+Buses also run through Camelon, more commonly known as McGill's Bus Services under the brand Midland Bluebird.